likhith00/Image_classification_using_Feature_Extraction/README.md

 The Loss plots of resnet50 looks satisfying with a variation between validation accuracy and train accuracy.
-In other models sometimes the validation accuracy exceeds the train accuracy.This may cause over fitting and hence reduction in accuracy.
+In other models sometimes the validation accuracy exceeds the train accuracy.This may cause over fitting and reduction in accuracy.

 <img src="/final_images/loss_final.PNG">